jbx-protocol/juice-docs/docs/dev/README.md

 #### Changes in Juicebox V5

 - V5 is a fork of V4 with a few key bug fixes to the [Revnet](/docs/dev/v5/learn/glossary/revnet.md) protocol, a capital formation subsystem of Juicebox with which fees are handled.
+See [this](https://jango.eth.sucks/32736EB3-2906-45AC-8887-3A328355799C/) blog post for more info.

 #### Changes in Juicebox V4